A representation of the wave function on the three-dimensional space: Basic definitions and notations

-According to equation \eqref{eq:universal_wavefunction}, the configuration space of a single particle of type $\D$ is $\M\times\D$, hence for a wavefunction $\psi$ of such a particle, $\psi:\M\times\D\to\C$.
+According to equation \eqref{eq:universal_wavefunction}, the configuration space of a single particle of type $\D$ is $\M\times\D$, hence for a wave function $\psi$ of such a particle, $\psi:\M\times\D\to\C$.
 So even a single particle is defined on the configuration space $\M\times\D = \bigsqcup_{j\in\D}\M$, rather than on the 3D space $\M$.
 But this is just a matter of representation, since we can regard $\psi$ as having $\nD \D$ components, each defined on $\M$,

-The components $\psi^j$ of the wavefunction $\psi$ can be seen as coupled wavefunctions on $\M$, but I will take the more common and natural view that they form a vector valued wavefunction or field, as I will explain now.
+The components $\psi^j$ of the wave function $\psi$ can be seen as coupled wave functions on $\M$, but I will take the more common and natural view that they form a vector valued wave function or field, as I will explain now.
 Let's first fix a position $\x_0\in\M$.
 We define, for all $\psi:\M\times\D\to\C$, the function $\psi(\x_0):\D\to\C$, where